CharlesLiuCool/ObsidianNotebook/notebook-master/Cryptography Lab/PKC 2026/Compact and Scalable Registration-Based  Encryption from Learning with Errors.md

 `Fiore et al.` solved Glaeser's problem with cuckoo hashing.

 `Döttoling et al.` proposed an efficient, black-box construction of RBE based on LWE, the *first post-quantum black-box* approach.
-The ciphertext was $4.4$GB for $2^{10}$ users, so far from practical.
+The ciphertext was $4.4$GB for $2^{10}$ users, far from practical.

 `Fiore et al.` improved on this, reducing the size of ciphertexts.
 However:
 - Ciphertext still in gigabytes